priv-kweihmann/meta-sca/README.md

 ## Web monitor

-If you not quite convinced what this layer can do for you, have a look at the [web monitor](https://priv-kweihmann.github.io/), where all findings from the layer CI pipelines are publically available.
+If you're not quite convinced what this layer can do for you, have a look at the [web monitor](https://priv-kweihmann.github.io/), where all findings from the layer CI pipelines are publically available.

 ## Support